-The preschoolers at our Plum Street location can choose to have a "cereal breakfast" provided by the center between 7:30am and 8:00 am.
-Children at any center may bring their own breakfast to be eaten between these times.
-A morning snack, lunch, and an afternoon snack are also served at both locations.
+A morning snack, lunch (Monday through Thursday), and an afternoon snack are served at both our toddler & preschool locations.
 Our main consideration in planning our menu is nutrition.
 Fresh fruits and vegetables, beans, eggs, cheese, whole wheat bread, and milk are examples of foods chosen for your child.
 When feasible, we make our snacks and meals from scratch.
 Please let us know about all food allergies or special food needs.
-We will work with our staff and with you to accommodate vegetarian or other special food needs.
-Please no nuts, all of our centers are 100% nut free facilities.(It may not say "May contain either")
+We will work with our staff and with you to accommodate